 How to apply for aid

+Universities vary considerably in the paperwork needed to apply for financial aid, but it all starts with submitting the Free Application for Federal Student Aid (FAFSA).
+The government uses the FAFSA (and the FAFSA alone!) to determine your need-based awards.
 Some colleges and universities require only the FAFSA, while others have supplemental financial aid forms for their institution that must be submitted as well.
 A handful of public schools use the College Board’s CSS/Financial Aid PROFILE to determine students’ eligibility for merit-based aid.
 Unlike the FAFSA, the CSS/PROFILE is not free; you must pay for each school you choose to receive a report.
 You should always check before filing the CSS/PROFILE to see if the school requests it.
 Most of these forms are available online and can be submitted electronically.
 Check institutional websites carefully to be sure that you don’t miss any other required documents.
 If you are unsure or have any questions throughout this process, don’t be afraid to contact the financial aid office at the school(s) you’re applying to.
 They are there to help you!

+The FAFSA cannot be submitted until after October 1 of the fall prior to the year you wish to enroll.
+You fill it out only once and submit the information to all institutions where you have applied for admission.
+You will need to file a FAFSA each year to continue receiving federal aid.
+Financial aid forms have comment sections where you can explain unusual circumstances or unexpected expenses.
+Financial aid officers are not under any obligation to consider these variables, but they often do.
+Remember that financial information is gathered from the prior tax year; if circumstances have changed since then, you should explain how so.
 The FAFSA, the PROFILE, and any other institutional forms provide the income and asset information that generate your Expected Family Contribution (EFC).
 This is an estimate of your family’s ability to pay all or some portion of the total cost of attending the institution for one year.
 Your family’s need is determined by subtracting the EFC from the total cost.
 If the college or university is less expensive, you might not have any need at all, but if it is expensive, your need could be significant.
 Your entire need, or some portion of it, will be met by a combination of grants, loans, and work-study.

 Types of aid

 Competition for special talent and athletic awards is usually very tough, and you’ll almost certainly have to audition or try out to be considered.
 If you’re applying from far away, sending a video can be very helpful, and keeping in touch with coaches or performing arts instructors is essential.
 If you visit any distant campuses, be sure to arrange auditions and interviews in advance.
 Most athletic scholarships are offered based on the coaching staff’s firsthand viewing and evaluation of your athletic performance, so getting an athletic scholarship without ever meeting the coaching staff or having them see you play would be unusual.
 Athletic scholarships are only offered by a limited number of institutions by virtue of their division within the National Collegiate Athletic Association (NCAA).

 When applying for need-based aid, you and your family will have to demonstrate eligibility for federal aid programs, distributed in the form of grants, loans, or work-study.
 Your financial aid package will probably include all three.
 Remember that grants don’t have to be repaid, making them the most desirable part of the aid offer.
 Low-interest, government-subsidized loans are appealing and helpful, but eventually they will have to be repaid as well.
 College work-study is an excellent way to earn additional money for personal or educational expenses, and it generally does not take time away from studying or social activities.
 However, it usually only covers a small portion of the overall cost.

-Loans: Loans are available to both students and parents.
+Loans are available to both students and parents.
 Many do not require repayment or accrue interest until you graduate from your college or university.
 Private education loans (via your neighborhood bank or credit union, for example) generally have higher interest rates than federal loans, so make sure you’ve exhausted all other forms of aid before going this route.
 Financial aid officers can help you qualify for and select the right loan program for you and your family.

-Making it count
+Making your money count

 Even schools with relatively low tuition rates can still be expensive, but there are plenty of ways to cut the cost of college!
 For example, many students begin their studies by earning general education credits at less expensive community colleges before transferring to a four-year school.
 Most public universities accept transfer credits from community colleges, and some have articulation agreements that make the process even easier.
-Sites like www.NHtransfer.org and www.transferIN.net help community college students in New Hampshire and Indiana, respectively, see what classes transfer to their state universities.
+Sites like NHTransfer.org and TransferIN.net help community college students in New Hampshire and Indiana, respectively, see what classes transfer to their state universities.
 With careful planning, you could still graduate from your four-year school within two years.
 You should also be a smart saver: consider working before you leave for college to stockpile some extra money.